TreyThomas93/python-trading-bot-with-thinkorswim/README.md

 ## Description

-- This program is an automated trading bot that uses TDAmeritrades Thinkorswim trading platform's scanners and alerts system.
+- This program is an automated trading bot that uses TDAmeritrades Thinkorswim trading platform's scanners and alerts systems to place trades dynamically using the TDAmeritrade API.

+- *ATTENTION:* This branch is a simpler and grossly reduced version of the master branch.
+It allows for a very basic and simple code base to focus on the main components of the program.
+The main things removed from the program were methods that were used to collect data for a web app I created to display my program results.
+Therefore, it wasn't necessary for the program to work properly for it's intended purposes.
+I also removed the OPTIONS handler.
+You could always re-add these methods and functionality to your code.

 ## Table Of Contents